 As was the practice in 19th and early- to mid-20th century cast iron cookware manufacturing, all of Griswold and Wagner's cast iron skillets were polished smooth after casting; this extra step made it easier for the skillets to acquire a smooth, nonstick surface after seasoning.
-Today, you can find smooth cast iron from premium producers, such as Smithey, FINEX and Nest Homeware, which we sell in our Shoppe, or, if you really want to put some elbow grease into it, you can turn a pebbly skillet into a smooth one with sandpaper (at least according to Dave Arnold).
+Today, you can find smooth cast iron from premium producers, such as Smithey, FINEX and Nest Homeware, or, if you really want to put some elbow grease into it, you can turn a pebbly skillet into a smooth one with sandpaper (at least according to Dave Arnold).

 But whichever style you choose, cooking with cast iron is an important link to American history.